stormpath/stormpath-sdk-java/extensions/spring/docs/source/events.rst

 RequestEventListener
 --------------------

-When the plugin publishes various events, a ``RequestEventListener`` will be notified.
+When the |project| publishes various events, a ``RequestEventListener`` will be notified.
 If you want to listen for events, you can implement your own ``RequestEventListener`` in one of two ways:

 #.
 Implement the ``com.stormpath.sdk.servlet.event.RequestEventListener`` interface directly and implement all event methods.
 #.
 Subclass the ``com.stormpath.sdk.servlet.event.RequestEventListenerAdapter`` and override only the event methods you are interested in.